wyndchyme/mc3ds-modern/README.md

 - [Screenshots](#screenshots)

 # Overview
 This is a modpack for Minecraft: New Nintendo 3DS Edition that aims to modernize the game.
-This pack adds new texture packs (including a 100% conversion of the post-1.14 textures), a new look for the game's user interface and icons, the original Minecraft font, patches to improve the game's performance and the ability to swap between fonts at will in the Language menu.
+This pack adds new texture packs (including a 100% conversion of the post-1.14 textures), a new look for the game's user interface and icons, the original Minecraft font, the ability to swap between fonts at will in the Language menu, and more.

 __This pack only officially supports English (US) and English (UK).
 Other languages can be used but will have lesser compatibility with Modernization MegaPack.__